moebiussurfing/ofxSurfingImGui/README.md

 - Useful **API methods** and **Snippets**:
   - Help on populate **Windows** and **Widgets**.
   - **Speed-Up** responsive **Layout Helpers**.
-- Four active **Font Sizes** for labels, widgets and text paragraphs.
+- Four active **Font Sizes** for labels, widgets, and text paragraphs.
   - Four optional extra fonts for alternate **monospaced** and **non-monospaced**.
 - Extra **Mouse Control**:
   - Wheel for tweaking: